Public Summary of FOIA Procedures and Guidelines

 - Reverse the disclosure denial in part and uphold the disclosure denial in part.

-Whether or not you submitted an appeal of a denial to MDHHS, you may file a civil action in the County Circuit Court within 180 days after Network180's final determination to deny your request.
+Whether or not you submitted an appeal of a denial to the Network180 Executive Director, you may file a civil action in the County Circuit Court within 180 days after Network180's final determination to deny your request.
 If you prevail in the civil action the court will award you reasonable attorneys’ fees, costs and disbursements.
 If the court determines that Network180 acted arbitrarily and capriciously in refusing to disclose or provide a public record, the court shall award you damages in the amount of $1,000.

 Appeal of an Excess FOIA Processing Fee